 - Covering Letter - Curriculum Vitae - Reference letter(s) from the programme supervisor(s) of each institution involved in the residency training programme. - Residency documentation.
 Either a residency completion letter signed by the Co-Chair of the Education and Residency Committee in charge of residents or if the residency training programme is not complete at the time of application, all case logs (i.e., projects and special activities log, wildlife disease and pathology log, wildlife interventions log, resident activity log) complete up to the time of application. - Publications.
-At least two (2) original peer-reviewed scientific articles in the field of WPH published in well-established internationally refereed scientific journals (i.e., mentioned in the Science Citation Index-Expanded). - The applicant must be the principal author of both articles and at least one (1) must be the result of an original research project. - o Both the applicant and the residency supervisor(s) are responsible for getting all articles published within the residency period.
-However, in case this is not possible, a submitted second manuscript will allow the applicant to sit the WPH examination.
-A successfully examined candidate will hereafter only gain diplomate status when both articles have been accepted for publication (latest within 2 years following the first attempt to sit the exam).
-Therefore: - One of the articles must be at least fully accepted for publication as evidenced by a letter/email from the journal editor. - For the second article, at least the manuscript must be submitted for publication at the time of application for examination credentialing as evidenced by a letter/email from the journal editor. - Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of Credentialing for Examination fee.
+At least two (2) first author OR one (1) first author and two (2) co-authored original peer-reviewed scientific articles in the field of WPH published in well-established internationally refereed scientific journals (i.e., mentioned in the Science Citation Index-Expanded). - The applicant must be the principal author of both articles and at least one (1) must be the result of an original research project. - Both the applicant and the residency supervisor(s) are responsible for getting all required articles published within the residency period.
+However, in case this is not possible, submitted manuscript(s) of the other publication(s) will allow the applicant to sit the WPH examination.
+A successfully examined candidate will hereafter only gain diplomate status when the publication requirements have been fulfilled (latest within 2 years following the first attempt to sit the exam).
+Therefore: - One of the articles must be at least fully accepted for publication as evidenced by a letter/email from the journal editor. - For the other article(s), at least the manuscript must be submitted for publication at the time of application for examination credentialing as evidenced by a letter/email from the journal editor. - Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of Credentialing for Examination fee.

 The application materials must be arranged as detailed above and sent electronically to the ECZM Secretary before the deadline.
 Any subsequent correspondence should be through the Secretary unless advised otherwise.
-All submitted application materials become the sole property of the ECZMand will not be returned to the applicant.
+All submitted application materials become the sole property of the ECZM and will not be returned to the applicant.